SeraphicXxx/SeraphicXxx/README.md

 ## Highlights

-- Built full-stack recruitment system (OneHire)
+- Built the frontend interface and user experience for the OneHire recruitment system
 - Developed multiple web and desktop applications
 - Strong focus on UI/UX and system structure
 - Experience in frontend + backend integration